99darshan/restcountries_py/README.md

 Look for countries in a subregion.
 Subregion may be Southern Asia, Eastern Europe, South America, Northern America,etc.

-Let's find countries in northern america sharing borders with USA
+Let's find countries in northern america sharing borders with USA.

 ```python
 >>> countries_in_northern_america = rc.find_by_subregion("northern america")